 So, it’s well worth taking the time to build a winning plan for your brand.
 Here’s how to get it done.

 Your content must speak to the needs, wants, and dreams of your customers to make the greatest impact.
-In order to do that, you have to know your target audience and know them well.
+To accomplish that, you have to know your target audience and know them well.

 There are two ways to get to know your audience: buyer personas and jobs to be done.